Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 • Dual crystal oscillators with microcontroller-enhanced temperature correction

-• New dual frequency output and auto-clocking mode used in the Vivaldi and Rossini range improve ease of use and minimise jitter, particularly with computer audio sources
+• New dual frequency output and auto-clocking mode used in the Vivaldi and Rossini range improve ease of use and minimize jitter, particularly with computer audio sources

 • Multi-stage regulation ensures sensitive clock and PLL circuitry is unaffected by digital interference